Last Updated on December 19, 2025 by Luis Cooper

 A rowing boat is done in water and a lot of people are aware of this type only, but today you can also discover rowing machines that help you get the same great workout advantages indoors.

-This exercise has a great influence on your physique and minds whether you practice it indoors or outside.
+This exercise has a great influence on your physique and mind, whether you practice it indoors or outside.

-If you’re able to keep track of your exercises, rowing’s advantages can be increased even further.
+If you’re able to track your exercises, rowing’s advantages can be further increased.

 As a result, we’ve compiled a list of the top fitness trackers and smartwatches that are best for rowing, so you’ll be able to keep track of both your outdoor and indoor rowing activities.